Before the Bell: U.S. markets brace for weaker start; Bay Street futures slip

 Stocks set to see action

-General Motors Co said it will close one of its four plants in South Korea and incur an $850-million (£630.9 million) impairment charge as part of a restructuring of its money-losing business in Asia's fourth-biggest economy.
+General Motors Co. said it will close one of its four plants in South Korea and incur an $850-million (£630.9 million) impairment charge as part of a restructuring of its money-losing business in Asia's fourth-biggest economy.
 The U.S. auto maker said it would decide the future of its remaining South Korean operations within weeks, and is in talks with the government and labour unions on how to cut costs and make the business profitable.
 "Time is short and everyone must move with urgency," GM President Dan Ammann told Reuters.

 Hydro One Ltd. topped expectations as it reported its fourth-quarter profit was up more than 20 per cent compared with a year ago.
 The parent company of Ontario's largest electricity transmission and distribution utility says it earned a profit attributable to common shareholders of $155 million or 26 cents per diluted share in the quarter ended Dec.
 31. That compared with a profit of $128 million or 21 cents per diluted share in the last three months of 2016.
 On an adjusted basis, Hydro One says it earned $170 million or 28 cents per diluted share, up from $128 million or 21 cents per diluted share a year earlier.